WHU-HZY/WHU-HZY.github.io/_pages/about.md

 ### Research Interest
 My research primarily revolves around the application of foundation models like Language Vision Models (LVM)s and Large Language Models (LLM)s in Visible-Infrared Person Re-Identification.
-This independent project is supervised by Prof. Mang Ye at the Multimedia Analysis and ReaSoning (MARS).
+This independent project is supervised by Prof. Mang Ye at the Multimedia Analysis and ReaSoning (MARS) LAB.

 **Future Plans**:
 * Moving forward, I am eager to delve deeper into foundational research on large models and their application in downstream tasks, with a particular focus on enhancing their capabilities.
 My goal is to translate my research findings into practical products, such as advanced vision systems for cameras and drones, addressing real-world needs effectively.